-Base Press is the letterpress studio of Frank Baseman, a graphic designer, letterpress printer, visual artist, and design educator.
-The work of Base Press has received recognition from national and international design exhibitions and publications, including a Judge’s Choice Award in the 2019 AIGA Philadelphia Design Awards for the Rebus Quotes and Other Typographic Explorations project.
-Base Press work has been exhibited in solo exhibitions at Huddle Gallery (Philadelphia, PA, Fall 2023); Gallery Land Collective (Philadelphia, PA, Spring 2023); Harrisburg Area Community College (Harrisburg, PA, Fall 2022); Marywood University (Scranton, PA, Spring 2019); University of Delaware (Newark, DE, Fall 2018); and Penn State University (University Park, PA, Fall 2017).
+Base Press is the design and letterpress printing studio of Frank Baseman, a graphic designer, letterpress printer, visual artist, and design educator.
+The work of Base Press has been included in numerous national and international exhibitions and featured in several solo exhibitions at: Huddle Gallery (Philadelphia, PA, Fall 2023); Gallery Land Collective (Philadelphia, PA, Spring 2023); Harrisburg Area Community College (Harrisburg, PA, Fall 2022); Marywood University (Scranton, PA, Spring 2019); University of Delaware (Newark, DE, Fall 2018); and Penn State University (University Park, PA, Fall 2017).

-As the Proprietor and Printer of Base Press, Frank Baseman is also the Creative Director and Principal of Baseman Design Associates, an award-winning, interdisciplinary Graphic Design firm providing strategic design thinking through visual communication solutions to a variety of businesses, corporations and institutions.
+Frank Baseman is the Creative Director and Principal of Baseman Design Associates, an award-winning, interdisciplinary Graphic Design firm providing strategic design thinking through visual communication solutions to a variety of businesses, corporations and institutions.
 In 2013 he was named as one of the “Most Influential Graphic Designers Working Today” by Graphic Design USA Magazine.
 And in 2008, he was awarded the AIGA Fellow Award from AIGA Philadelphia.

 Prior to forming Baseman Design Associates, Frank Baseman was an Art Director at Philadelphia Magazine.
 He has also worked as a Senior Designer/Art Director with Walter Bernard and Milton Glaser, and the Bernhardt Fudyma Design Group in New York.
 A native of Philadelphia, he earned a B.A. in Graphic Design from Penn State University and an M.F.A. in Graphic Design from Tyler School of Art of Temple University in Philadelphia.